 Can I complete my re-declaration earlier or later?
 Waiting for specific dates is a burden and I want to get it done and out the way?

-You must complete and submit your re-declaration of compliance within five months of the third anniversary of your automatic enrolment staging date.
+You must complete and submit your re-declaration of compliance within five months of the third anniversary of your automatic enrolment duties start date or staging date.
 You must not complete your re-declaration later than this.

-We recommend that you use the third anniversary of your staging date as the date to assess your staff for re-enrolment.
+We recommend that you use the third anniversary of your duties start date or staging date as the date to assess your staff for re-enrolment.
 So, although you have five months to complete your re-declaration, we recommend that you do this as soon as possible after you have assessed your staff.

 Whether you have staff to put back into your scheme or not, you must complete a re-declaration of compliance to tell us how you have met your duties.
 Remember, re-enrolment and re-declaration are your legal duties and if you don't act you could be fined.